-V. Requirements for Policy Implementation
+V. Requirements for PolicyImplementation

 All HOWARD UNIVERSITY MIDDLE SCHOOL OF MATHEMATICS AND SCIENCE employees are required to comply with the requirements set forth in this policy.
-In order to support its implementation, all staff will be made aware of required activities and timelines on an annual basis.

-HOWARD UNIVERSITY MIDDLE SCHOOL OF MATHEMATICS AND SCIENCE is committed to serving every student with equity, excellence, transparency, and accountability.
-For any concerns or violations about this directive, contact the Howard University Middle School of Mathematics and Science attendance coordinator.
+HOWARD UNIVERSITY MIDDLE SCHOOL OF MATHEMATICS AND SCIENCE is committed to serving every student with equity, excellence, transparency, and accountability For any concerns or violations about this directive, contact the Howard University Middle School of Mathematics and Science attendance coordinator.